sefm-conference/2025/_pages/callforpapers.md

 order: 2
 # published: false
 ---
-The 22nd edition of the International Conference on Software Engineering and Formal Methods will be held between 6 and 8 November 2024, with workshops taking place on 4 and 5 November 2024.
+The 23nd edition of the International Conference on Software Engineering and Formal Methods will be held between 12 and 14 November 2025, with workshops taking place on 10 and 11 November 2025.

 ## Important dates
-- Abstract submission: ~~7 June 2024~~  __28 June 2024__ (AoE) -- Extended!
+- Abstract submission: TO BE ANNOUNCED
-- Paper submission: ~~21 June 2024~~  __28 June 2024__ (AoE) -- Extended!
+- Paper submission: TO BE ANNOUNCED
-- Artifact submission: 30 June 2024 (AOE)
+- Artifact submission: TO BE ANNOUNCED
-- Author notification: ~~15 August 2024~~ __22 August 2024__
+- Author notification:TO BE ANNOUNCED
-- Workshops: 4-5 November 2024
+- Workshops: 10-11 November 2024
-- Conference: 6-8 November 2024
+- Conference: 12-14 November 2024

 <!--
 - Camera-ready submission: 10 September 2024